spencerbraun/stats_notes/STATS200/Statistical_Inference_Estimation.md

 * In science, flat / uninformative priors are often used because another prior may determine the shape of the posterior.
 Improper priors do not integrate to one, so the posterior may not integrate to one either.
 * Make the calculations in Bayesian estimation easier by telling you what distribution the posterior should be
 * For each of the most popular statistical models, there exists a family of distributions for the parameter with a very special property.
 If the prior distribution is chosen to be a member of that family, then the posterior distribution will also be a member of that family.
 Such a family of distributions is called a conjugate family.
-* No matter the prior chosen, number of observations, if the posterior ends up as a member of a subset of distributions, we say it is a conjugate family of prior distributions for samples from $f(x|\theta)$
-* Those conjugates may be parametrized, and those parameters are the hyper-parameters of the distribution (either prior or posterior)
-* Beta is the conjugate family for Bernoulli -> if prior is Beta then the posterior will be too
+* Prior / Posterior - Likelihood
+  * Beta - Bernoulli
+  * Beta - Binomial
+  * Beta - Geometric
-* Gamma is a conjugate family of priors for Poisson
+  * Gamma - Poisson
-* Normals are conjugates of normals with unknown mean and known variance
-* Gamma is conjugate of Posterior for exponential with known parameter
+  * Normal - Normal (precision or variance)
+  * Gamma - Exponential
+  * Gamma - Gamma

 ##### Sufficiency